johnsyweb/johnsyweb.github.io/_posts/2015-11-01-my-first-marathon.markdown

 line last year, I bumped into my Engineering Director and one of the first things he said to me, after "congratulations", was, "can you imagine feeling this tired and realising that you were only half-way?".
 I couldn't imagine running another kilometre at that juncture.
-However tow of my friends who had run marathons assured me that if I could run 21.1km, _with enough training_, I could run 42.2!
+However two of my friends who had run marathons assured me that if I could run 21.1km, _with enough training_, I could run 42.2!
 My friend Gary had planted the seed of a thought that I might be able to tackle a marathon as we stood chatting at the start of October's half